DOH-JDJ0303/vaper-docs/index.md

 </p>

 # **Welcome to the VAPER Documentation Page!**
 VAPER is a viral (meta-)assembly pipeline with automatic reference selection.
-Select a pipeline version from the navigation pane on the left to get started!
+Select a pipeline version to get started!